Logan Marshall-Green

-Prometheus, The Invitation, Spider-Man: Homecoming, Upgrade and When They See Us.
+Logan Marshall-Green (born November 1, 1976) is an American actor and filmmaker.
+His lead roles in The Invitation (2015) and Upgrade (2018) earned him nominations for Best Actor at the Fangoria Chainsaw Awards.
+He won the Golden Joystick Award for Best Performer for his leading role in the 2019 video game Telling Lies.

+He also acted in the films Devil (2010), Prometheus (2012), Spider-Man: Homecoming (2017), and The Odyssey (2026).
+He made his directorial debut with Adopt a Highway (2019).
+On television, he has had supporting roles in 24, The O.C. (both 2005), Traveler (2007), Dark Blue (2009–2010), Quarry (2016), and stars as Pete Calvin in Marshals (2026–present).

 Early life

 Marshall-Green was born in Charleston, South Carolina, to teacher parents.
 He was raised by his mother, Lowry Marshall, in Cranston, Rhode Island, while she taught theatre at Brown University.
 He has a twin brother named Taylor.
 They both attended Barrington High School in the early 1990s.
 He did his undergraduate studies at the University of Tennessee, Knoxville, where he also wrote for the school newspaper, The Daily Beacon, as an entertainment writer covering the bar, music, and theater scene.

 Becoming more interested in theatre, he attended the National Theater Institute in Waterford, Connecticut.
 He earned a Master's in Fine Arts from New York University's Graduate Acting Program at the Tisch School of the Arts.